juliakahn1/amateur-hour/README.md

 ## Technologies and technical challenges

+We're not using any outside APIs.
+An anticipated technical challenge is implenting the logic for the user dashboard to field service requests and ongoing jobs.

 ## Group members and work breakdown

 Julia Kahn (frontend), Shannon Millar (backend), Mitchell Chan & Davis Lucky